ismagician/PMAT/Challenge1/readme.md

 ### Basic Dynamic Analysis
  - Describe initial detonation.
 Are there any notable occurances at first detonation?
 Without internet simulation?
 With internet simulation?

     A: In the first denonation it appears a powershell but it closes instantely.
-It tries to connect to a
 ---
  - From the host-based indicators perspective, what is the main payload that is initiated at detonation?
 What tool can you use to identify this?

     A: In procmon can see a command execution using powershell the payload is encoded with base64 and it can decoded to view the original payload

-    Proof :
+    Proof:
     ![powershell_scrip](./img/powershell_script.png)

 ---